 With regards to Recommendation 4.1, The Board has established an Audit Committee, which currently consists of two non-executive directors, Jon Pilcher and Peter Jones, both of whom have financial qualifications and experience.
-Bruce Hancox was a member of the Audit Committee prior to his resignation.
 The independent director Jon Pilcher chairs the Committee.
 The Audit Committee currently does not have three members or have a majority of independent directors.
-The Audit Committee prior to the resignation of Bruce Hancox met three times during 2018 and these meetings were attended by all members apart from one absence by Peter Jones.
+The Audit Committee met two times during 2019 and these meetings were attended by all members.